My research focuses on:

 - Crustal-scale shear zones.

-- Formation mechanisms of ore deposits (e.g. BIF, gold deposits and fluid-rock interaction).
+- Formation mechanisms of ore deposits (e.g. BIF and gold deposits).

-My research utilizes numerical/thermodynamic modeling (e.g. phase equilibria modeling using THERMOCALC, PerPle_X and MatLab), geochemistry, geochronology, structural geology, stable isotopes and fluid inclusion.
-My research also encompasses building GIS databases and writing codes (using Visual Basic and MatLab) to solve petrological problems.
+My research utilizes petrology, high-temperature geochemistry, computational petrology, numerical/thermodynamic modeling (e.g. phase equilibria modeling using THERMOCALC, PerPle_X and MatLab), mineral chemistry, geochronology and structural geology.
+My research also encompasses building GIS databases and writing codes (using Visual Basic, ASP.net, php and MatLab) to solve petrological problems.

 - Research grant applications